bahyhelmihp/music-vae/README.md

 - Full samples of generated 4-bar drums audio and interpolations can be found on [results](https://github.com/bahyhelmihp/music-vae/tree/main/results) folder.

 ## Acknowledgements
 The code is developed based on https://github.com/magenta/magenta/tree/main/magenta/models/music_vae.
+The experiment was trained on a single RTX 3090 GPU.